What to expect during recovery after regenerative treatment

 - No noticeable change in others, which does not indicate failure

 This is also the window for the first scheduled follow-up.
 The medical team will typically request a brief check-in via video call or secure messaging to review how the patient is feeling, answer questions, and adjust recommendations if needed.
-You can learn more about the follow-up structure on our process page.
+For a more detailed view of what to expect during this stage, our stem cell results timeline walks through the typical week-by-week response pattern.

 Weeks four through eight: the middle phase